peteroupc/encoding/docs/PeterO.DataIO.md

     public static PeterO.IReader ToReader(
         this System.IO.Stream input);

 Wraps an input stream into a reader object.
-If an IOException is thrown y the input stream, the reader object throws InvalidOperationException nstead.In the .NET implementation, this method is implemented as an extension ethod to any object implementing Stream and can be called as follows: `input.ToByteReader()` .
-If the object's class already has a ToByteReader method with the same arameters, that method takes precedence over this extension method.
+If an IOException is thrown by the input stream, the reader object throws InvalidOperationException instead.In the .NET implementation, this method is implemented as an extension method to any object implementing Stream and can be called as follows: `input.ToByteReader()` .
+If the object's class already has a ToByteReader method with the same parameters, that method takes precedence over this extension method.

 <b>Parameters:</b>